 Before you give up on your current treatment plan, ask your doctor how long it typically takes for your prescribed treatment to work.

-Your doctor might advise you to wait a few weeks or months to see if your symptoms improve, before making any changes.
+Your doctor might advise you to wait a few weeks or months before making any changes to see whether your symptoms improve.

 If your current treatment plan isn’t providing enough relief, your doctor might advise you to: